gazelle51/steve-bot/README.md

 npm run deploy-global
 ```

-It is recommened to only deploy to a single Discord server while you are developing.
+It is recommended to only deploy to a single Discord server while you are developing.
 Otherwise deploy the slash commands globally as this will ensure all servers using your bot are up to date.

 <a name="running-steve-locally"></a>